Youth Human Trafficking Survivor Support Services

 • Case management

-If you or someone you know needs help,
+If you or someone you know may be experiencing human trafficking or exploitation, help is available.

 speech bubble

-• Sudden or drastic behavior or personality changes
+• Sudden or drastic changes in behavior or personality

-• Signs of abuse: unexplained injuries, disoriented, fearful, weight loss
+• Signs of abuse such as injuries, fearfulness, disorientation, or significant weight loss

 Note: Not all indicators listed above are present in every human trafficking situation, and the presence or absence of any of the indicators is not necessarily proof of human trafficking.